RostiMelk/one.com-deployer/README.md

 2. Store your public and private keys in the GitHub repository of your website as new 'Secrets' (under your repository settings) using the names `PRIVATE_KEY_NAME` and `PUBLIC_KEY_NAME` respectively with the name in your specfic files.
 These can be customized, just remember to change the var in the yml file to call them correctly.

-## Setup up your public SSH key for your One.com site.
+## Add up your public SSH key for your One.com site.

 1. SSH in to your One.com install using terminal.
 2. Without navigating to any path, create a .ssh folder with: `$ mkdir .ssh`.